project-anuvaad/ocr-toolkit/Handwritten-Recognition/README.md

-# Handwritten digit recognition with MNIST and Keras
+# Handwritten recognition for Digit/Alphanumeric

 This repository is for handwritten digit/Alphanumeric recognition which is integrated to Saral project.
 Saral is an OCR-plus application that is capable of doing OCR and can also understand the structure of the physical input.
 ##### total no. of classes- 11(0-10) for digit and 37(0-36) for Alphanumeric